Vertebrate land invasion: Anatomical

 The primary anatomical barrier is the development of lungs for proper gas exchange (although rudimentary lungs are ancestral to bony fish), however other anatomical barriers also exist.
 The stressors of the musculoskeletal system are different in air than they are in water, and the muscles and bones must be strong enough to withstand the increased effects of gravity on land.
 The tongue and the three chambered heart evolved similarly for efficient digestion and blood circulation on land respectively.
-The vomeronasal organ is found in many extant tetrapods but not any fish, suggesting it originated in tetrapods only.
+The vomeronasal organ is found in many living tetrapods but not any fish, suggesting it originated in tetrapods only.
 Similarly, all tetrapods have parathyroid glands which other animals don't.

 Depending on the water depth at which a species lives, the visual perception of many aquatic species is better suited to darker environments than those on land.
 Similarly, hearing in aquatic organisms is better optimized for sounds underwater, where the speed and amplitude of sound is greater than in air.
 The spiracle of their ancestors, once used for breathing, was repurposed to hold a eardrum inside, connected to the pharynx by the auditory tube (from spiracle) and to the otic vesicle by the columella (from hyomandibula), for hearing.